markterweele/windows-itpro-docs/windows/configuration/kiosk/index.md

 To configure a restricted user experience, you use the **Assigned Access** feature.

+> [!NOTE]
+> You can't configure both Shell Launcher and Assigned Access on the same system.

 ## Choose the right experience

 When you're considering a kiosk or restricted user experience, you need to choose the right experience for your needs.
 A good approach is to ask yourself the following set of questions: